datascienceconfidential/datascienceconfidential.github.io/_posts/2017-11-23-soothing-pastel-colours-in-r.md

  <img src="/blog/images/2017-11/barplot1.png" />
 </div>

 Upon review, the colours looked rather harsh, so I decided to convert them to something more soothing and professional-looking.
+I needed a `pastellize` function, but a search on the internet didn't turn up anything.
 This led me to read about [pastel colours](https://en.wikipedia.org/wiki/Pastel_(color)) which Wikipedia describes as

 > the family of colors which, when described in the HSV color space, have high value and low to intermediate saturation.